danielmarschall/swissbit_secure_sd_api/README.md

 1. Partial reverse enginerring, documentation and header files for Swissbit PS-45u DP and PU-50n DP Secure USB Stick, since the "SDK" is just a bunch of useless tools and docs, but nothing to develop software with (and this is the purpose of a Software DEVELOPMENT Kit).

-2. "Unlock Card" command line tool (For Linux and Windows, language C): Can be used to unlock PS-45u (not PU-50n) if you simply want to use it as "Secure SD Card" and mount and unmount it using Linux (without booting from it).
+2. "Unlock Card" command line tool (For Linux, Windows, and macOS, language C): Can be used to unlock PS-45u (not PU-50n) if you simply want to use it as "Secure SD Card" and mount and unmount it using Linux (without booting from it).
 Implements low-level file access without any library.

 ```
 Linux Syntax:
 UnlockCard LOCK /mnt/sdcard/
 UnlockCard UNLOCK /mnt/sdcard/ PasswordHere

+macOS Syntax:
+UnlockCard LOCK /Volumes/sdcard/
+UnlockCard UNLOCK /Volumes/sdcard/ PasswordHere

 Windows Syntax:
 UnlockCard.exe LOCK G:\